 What advice would you give other aspiring authors?

 If you enjoy the writing process it is time well spent, but make sure what you write is a joy to read as well.
 These are often not quite the same thing.
 And make sure you read – lots!
 Time spent reading is not just time you could have spent writing.
-Reading will make you a better writer.The Lost Child's Quest and The Forgotten Crown are available via the Emira Press website now.
-Secrets Set in Stone is coming soon!
+Reading will make you a better writer.The Lost Child's Quest, The Forgotten Crown and Secrets Set in Stone are available via the Emira Press website.
+You can follow James on X, Instagram and on the Tales of Truth and Treasure website.